Adapting your home: Access into and around your home

 If the door is too heavy for you to open, it may be possible to change the opener and hinges so that the door swings open freely.
 If you are living in a flat, you will need to check that this complies with fire regulations.

-Door entry intercom systems
+Door entry intercom system

-There are a number of things you need to consider when selecting the right intercom system for you.
-Some models simply allow you to speak to the visitor or have video links so that you can see who the caller is.
+If you have difficulty walking it may take you some time to get to your front door.
+Many people benefit from having a door intercom system.
+There are a number of things you need to consider when selecting the right intercom system for you as some models simply allow you to speak to the visitor or have video links so that you can see who the caller is.
 Some also allow you to remotely release the door lock to let them in.
 Some can be set up via an app and integrated with your smart phone or tablet.

 When choosing a door entry intercom system also consider the following: